sebadob/hiqlite/README.md

 - a lot of code cleanup
 - K/V store / cache with TTLs
 - easy way to spawn database cron jobs that run on the leader only to avoid duplication
-- investigate possibilities of EXECUTE + RETURNING through the Raft